masc-ucsc/docs/docs/pyrope/06c-pipelining2.md

 The two mechanisms catch different classes of bugs:

 * `stage[N]` makes the pipelining contract explicit at every declaration site.
+The number `N` is the **latency of the RHS call**, not an absolute cycle.
 * `@[N]` on uses and on declarations catches alignment mismatches at compile time — both "the input I'm using isn't at the cycle I expected" and "the output doesn't land at the cycle I promised".
+The number `N` is the **absolute cycle** counted from the enclosing module/pipe inputs.

+Use the empty forms (`stage[]`, `x@[]`) when you deliberately want to skip one of those checks — for instance during exploration, or when the cycle budget is determined elsewhere and you don't want the local check to constrain it.

 ```
 mod example(in1, in2, in3) -> (out) {